 The Beginning of the Explorer 1016

-Ten years after the initial introduction of the Rolex Explorer line, Rolex released the reference 1016.
+Ten years after the initial introduction of the Rolex Explorer collection, Rolex released the reference 1016.
 Based around Rolex’s new self-winding, Caliber 1560 movement, the 36 mm stainless steel case with screw-down crown and case-back saw water resistance increase to 100 meters.
 Production lasted for over a quarter of a century, until it was discontinued in 1989 with the introduction of the reference 14270.

 Due to its incredibly long production run, the reference 1016 Explorer was fitted with both gloss and matte dials.
 Early examples were fitted with glossy gilt dials; however it was a common practice for Rolex service centers to replace these dials with the later-era style of matte dial when watches came in for regular service or repair.
 Similarly, the reference 1016 Explorer was fitted with both Caliber 1560 and Caliber 1570 movements – a change that was made during the mid 1970s.